nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding progress for a student : `add -p`

-Adds a given string representing progress to a student with a given student index.
+Adds a progress note to the student with a given student index.

 Format: `add -p STUDENT_INDEX PROGRESS`